towolf/towolf.github.com/docs/PsychDemos/DatarecordingFromSerialPortDemo.markdown

 The demo connects to the first found serial port, or optionally the port given by the 'portSpec' parameter, e.g., 'COM5'.
-It connects at a baudrate of 'baudRate' Baud, by default without flow\-control, with 8 databits, 1 stopbit and no parity, but you can set arbitrary settings via the optional 'specialSettings' string \(see [IOPort](/docs/IOPort) OpenSerialPort? online\-help for possible parameters\).
+It connects at a baudrate of 'baudRate' Baud, by default without flow-control, with 8 databits, 1 stopbit and no parity, but you can set arbitrary settings via the optional 'specialSettings' string \(see [IOPort](/docs/IOPort) OpenSerialPort? online-help for possible parameters\).

 Then it allocates receivebufferspace for up to 1 hour of uninterrupted recording, then starts background recording of data.